sshampine/sequelizedBurger/README.md

 or **Eat da Burger!
 The Sequel**

 This week's challenge was to create sequelized version of [Burger](https://github.com/sshampine/burger) - a restaurant app that lets users enter burgers they'd like to eat.
-Sequelized Burger is a full stack app that uses the MVS model.
+Sequelized Burger is a full stack app that uses the MVC model.
 The front end is bootstrap using a handlebars template, while the backend is node.js and mySQL.
 Sequelize is used to handles the SQL queries.

 ## How to use